Ajeya10/serverless-web-app/README.md

 - Ensure that the web application loads correctly.
 - Verify that the API calls to DynamoDB work as expected by interacting with the web application.

-By following these steps, you will have successfully automated the deployment of your serverless web application using AWS CloudFormation, Lambda, API Gateway, DynamoDB, and S3.
+successfully automated the deployment of your serverless web application using AWS CloudFormation, Lambda, API Gateway, DynamoDB, and S3.

-### Cleanup
-To clean up the resources created by this project, delete the CloudFormation stack:
-1. Open the AWS Management Console and navigate to the CloudFormation service.
-2. Select your stack and click "Delete".
-3. Confirm the deletion to clean up all the resources created by the stack.

-### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-This `README.md` provides a clear and detailed guide for setting up, verifying, and cleaning up the serverless web application.
-Make sure to replace placeholders such as `YOUR_API_ID` and `YOUR_REGION` with the actual values from your CloudFormation outputs.

 ### Additional Resources